 So I used the oil cleanser.
 (I list all of my favorite face cleansing oils below.)

 And I’m glad!

-I’ll never forget that first time of washing my skin with Badger Face Cleansing Oil.
+I’ll never forget that first time of washing my skin with Badger Seabuckthorn Face Cleansing Oil.
 I was in a hotel room in Frankfurt, Germany – jet lagged and exhausted.
 I wasn’t looking too hot, if you know what I mean.

 Surely this was a freak occurrence, I thought.
-I was determined to give it one month, to go through a hormonal acne cycle.
-And I did.
-And my skin still continued to look better with fewer breakouts.
+I was determined to give it one month, to go through a hormonal cystic acne cycle.

-My face did have small whiteheads and blackheads that rose to the surface on their own, but I read that this is actually normal as your pores get really cleaned out for the oil.
+My face did have small whiteheads and blackheads that rose to the surface on their own.
+However, I read that this is actually normal as your pores get really cleaned out for the oil.
 They were tiny and easily manageable.
-I developed one cystic acne bump.

 Jaime McGuigan, a Holistic Chemist for the W.S.
 Badger Company, said that my response was typical.